 How to Treat Sciatica Using Electrotherapy Treatment

-Five percent may not sound a great deal but with over 66 million in the UK you start to get an idea of how much of problem sciatica can actually be.
+“5% of the population get sciatica every year.”
+Five per cent may not sound like a great deal, but with over 66 million in the UK, you start to get an idea of how much of a problem sciatica can actually be.
 Many of us have heard the term sciatica and know that it causes great pain.
-Yet how many of us know the actual cause, affect and symptoms of this nerve pain.
-To get an understanding we first have to look at the basic anatomy of the sciatic nerve itself and its purpose.
+Yet how many of us know the actual cause, effect, and symptoms of this nerve pain?
+To get an understanding, we first have to look at the basic anatomy of the sciatic nerve itself and its purpose.
+Then, we can look at electrotherapy as a treatment.

 What are Sciatica symptoms?